damonallison/notes/writing/blog/posts/2019-04-09-Make-work-meaningful-less-stressful-and-more-rewarding.md

 The Bible also gives us wisdom as to how to make work meaningful:

 * Choose work that fits your gifts.
 Take an honest inventory of what makes you great, where you fit, and choose work accordingly.
+It may mean taking less money or status, but ultimately you'll find more fulfillment.

 * Choose work that benefits others.
 Watch out for unethical people and companies.